 We are a multidisciplinary research group at the University of Helsinki, Finland, developing microfluidic sample preparation and separation devices for pharmaceutical and bioanalyses.
-We are mainly exploiting microfluidic total analysis systems (also referred to as lab-on-a-chip) are designed with a view to facilitate examination of the molecular cross-talk between the environment and the human health.
+The developed microfluidic total analysis systems (also referred to as lab-on-a-chip) are designed with a view to facilitate examination of the molecular cross-talk between the environment and the human health.

 Our primary tools include various types of immobilized enzyme microreactors and analytical techniques like microchip capillary electrophoresis in combination with (laser-induced) fluorescence detection, electrospray ionization mass spectrometry, and electrochemical detection.
 We are also keen on integrating various types of sample preparation units as integral parts of the microfluidic separation systems.

-For more on our current and past activities, see Publications and Research, or feel free to contact us.
+For more on our current and past activities, see Projects and Publications, or feel free to contact us.